marcusgia2505/classEx_doc/docs/Elements.rst

-This element helps display the payoff from a two role game.
+This element helps display the payoff from a two-role game.
 This is a simplification compared to the use of subject programmes to determine the value of the other participant and calculate the payouts.
 The same can be achieved with text boxes and subjects programs.

 decision role 1 and role 2
 	You need to specify which input field contains the decision of the respective participant for the row participant and for the column participant.
 The labels of the payoff matrix are determined by the specified input fields.

 results matrix
-	In the table, you enter the payoff for the row participant first followed by the payoff for the column participant.
+	In the table, you enter the payoff for the row participant first, followed by the payoff for the column participant.
 The payoff is stored as variable $payoff; which can then be used for the winning notification or further calculations.

 Camera